Hone logo

 Key Requirements:

-2. Output: The pipe should return a string formatted as follows:
+• The pipe should accept a DataService as input.

 Expected Behavior: